PETER-WAYNE01/Naked-flex/README.md

 ---

 ## ⚠️ ＮＯＴＥ
-The script for X-bot is not openly allowed to be used in any of your projects; be warned!
+The script for Naked-flex bot is not openly allowed to be used in any of your projects; be warned!

 ## ```Connect With Me```<img src="https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/handshake.gif" width ="80"></h1>
 <br>